mauritslamers/node-canvas-bin/README.md

-### NodeCanvasBin
+#NodeCanvasBin

 NodeCanvasBin is a binary distribution of node-canvas.
-This repository only contains the Javascript parts of node-canvas.
-On install, the package will check the platform and install the version of the binary files for your platform and architecture.

-Currently supported are Win32, OS X, Linux 32bit and Linux 64bit.
-The libraries themselves are contained in the node-canvas-bin-libs repository.
+The repository at https://github.com/mauritslamers/node-canvas-bin only contains the JavaScript parts of node-canvas.
+The contents is used by the project @ https://github.com/mauritslamers/node-canvas-builder to compile a binary package per Operating System, platform (32 or 64 bit) and node version using Travis and AppVeyor.
+The layout of the module is identical, except that the binary files will be copied into the binlib directory.

+For the latest release, check https://github.com/mauritslamers/node-canvas-builder/releases